 The field of food preservation utilizes several methods to preserve food such as canning, drying, curing, freezing, fermenting, pickling, and freeze-drying.
 Numerous dry techniques to preserve food have been explored while considering factors that can impact the microbiological, rheological, and physicochemical properties of the final food product.
 The process of freeze-drying is well known in the dairy and food industry mainly used for the preservation of starter cultures, probiotics, and biological material.
 Although an expensive method, the results obtained are in terms of better storage time, quality and viability.
+Stay Fresh addresses this by offering an affordable Home Freeze Dryer with industrial-grade performance.
 In this blog, we will briefly go over benefits of freeze drying Kombucha, Yogurt, and Kefir.

 Freeze-dried starter culture resulted in kombucha with lower content of alcohol